 It’s normal to feel anxious, worried and fearful from time to time due to the complicated lives we live.
 Anxiety is a natural part of life, and it helps us cope with the stresses we encounter.
-But if anxiety occurs more than just occasionally, it can become harmful to our emotional wellbeing and overall health.
-Prolonged feelings of anxiety can be a sign that we have too much stress, which translates into negative effects on the body and the nervous system and may lead to chronic disease.1 Anxiety disorders are the most common mental illness in the United States, effecting 40 million adults ages 18 and older.2
+But if anxiety occurs more than just occasionally, it can become harmful to our emotional well-being and overall health.
+Prolonged feelings of anxiety can be a sign that we have too much stress, which translates into negative effects on the body and the nervous system and may lead to chronic disease.1 Anxiety disorders are the most common mental illness in the United States, affecting 40 million adults ages 18 and older.2

 How does this happen?
 There are many causes of anxiety, but daily stress is a major contributor.
 There is certainly no shortage of stress these days, whether it’s from busy lifestyles, poor diet, or toxins and chemicals in the environment and food.
 Two main areas of concern are time management (overscheduling) and relationship issues (marital, extended family and work-related).3

 The body processes stress through the brain, specifically the hypothalamus-pituitary-adrenal (HPA) axis and the nervous system.
 Physiological responses are initiated and create downstream effects, i.e., anxiety, mood changes, focus, memory, energy levels and sleep disturbances.
 If we remain in a sympathetic nervous system “fight or flight” mode for too long, we become hypervigilant and our parasympathetic processes are hindered.
 Because parasympathetic activities involve “rest and digest,” the ability to relax, absorb nutrients and sleep soundly suffers.
 The release of higher levels of cortisol through HPA axis activation also increases the time patients remain in an agitated, anxious and alarmed state.